Exterior view of an office building, the GOLDBECK building with a red façade and yellow shutters embedded in a green environment.

 2022

-Total output of over 5 billion euros, more than 11,000 employees and 104 locations in Europe.
+Total output of over 5 billion euros, more than 11,000 employees and over 100 locations in Europe.

 In addition to these milestones we achieved in the business year 2021/22, another focus is on the topic of sustainability.